What happened this week in the hacking world? (Week 33/2025)

 Increase in Credential Theft by 160% in 2025

 According to Check Point, stolen credentials have increased by 160% compared to the previous year.
-The problem affects platforms such as Discord, Microsoft, Facebook, and GitHub.
+The issue affects platforms such as Discord, Microsoft, Facebook, and GitHub.
 Recommendation: MFA, strong password policies, monitoring & awareness programs.

 https://www.itpro.com/security/cyber-attacks/credential-theft-has-surged-160-percent-in-2025

-Safe is who is prepared
+Safe is the one who is prepared

 Do you have specific questions?
 Book your free initial consultation now.
 You can find the link in the first comment.